From Dusk till Dawn: Sequel and prequel

 From Dusk till Dawn was followed by two direct-to-video installments, a sequel From Dusk Till Dawn 2: Texas Blood Money (1999) and prequel From Dusk Till Dawn 3: The Hangman's Daughter (2000).
 They were both received poorly by critics.
 Danny Trejo is the only actor to appear in all three, although Michael Parks appears in both From Dusk till Dawn and The Hangman's Daughter.
-Rodriguez, Tarantino and Lawrence Bender served as producers on all three movies.
+Rodriguez, Tarantino and Lawrence Bender served as producers on all three films.

 Television

 A television series inspired by the films premiered on the El Rey network in March 2014, produced and directed by Rodriguez.
 The show was intended to explore and expand on the characters and story from the film, providing a wider scope and richer Aztec mythology.

-The series ended production in 2016 with Deadline Hollywood reporting that the actors have been released from their contracts as of October 31.
+The series ended production in 2016, with Deadline Hollywood reporting that the actors have been released from their contracts as of October 31.